Hossein-Hashemi-PhD/Turnover-Meta-Analysis/README.md

 The project integrates evidence across primary studies that report salesperson turnover, turnover intentions, and related attitudinal, behavioral, organizational, and contextual variables.
 The analysis pipeline was developed to transform heterogeneous study-level coding into standardized datasets suitable for meta-analysis, moderator analysis, and meta-analytic structural equation modeling.

+The original analytical pipeline and working R code were developed in 2020.
+The code in this repository has subsequently been cleaned, organized, and documented for public sharing while preserving the original analytical logic.

 ## Analysis Workflow

 The analysis proceeds through several stages: